LYNC-WORLD/Docs/docs/welcome.md

 ## Built on Base

-Uponly leverages Solana’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.
+Uponly leverages Base’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.

 ## Why use Uponly?